BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 TODO

-To compute the DFT and IDFT in [SuperCollider (SC)](https://supercollider.github.io/) we use the FFT and IFFT respectively.
+To compute the DFT and IDFT in [SuperCollider (SC)](https://supercollider.github.io/) we use the FFT and IFFT, respectively.
-For that purpose SC offers us a [FFT](https://doc.sccode.org/Classes/FFT.html) and [IFFT](https://doc.sccode.org/Classes/IFFT.html) unit generator, respectively.
+For that purpose, SC offers us a [FFT](https://doc.sccode.org/Classes/FFT.html) and [IFFT](https://doc.sccode.org/Classes/IFFT.html) unit generator, respectively.

 ```isc